Mouette03/Runtipi-appstore/apps/duckdns/metadata/description.md

+App retrieved from the official store for updating.

 # DuckDNS

 [Duckdns](https://duckdns.org/) is a free service which will point a DNS (sub domains of duckdns.org) to an IP of your choice.
 The service is completely free, and doesn't require reactivation or forum posts to maintain its existence.